-Someone who self-harms intentionally and impulsively hurts oneself repeatedly in a manner that is not intended to be lethal.
-Other terms that describe this behavior include self-abuse, self-mutilation and self-injury.
-These methods of self-harm include cutting the skin, head banging and burning among others.
+Understanding someone who self-harms is no easy task.
+However, someone who self-harms intentionally and impulsively hurts oneself repeatedly in a manner that is not intended to be lethal.
+Also, other terms that describe this behavior include self-abuse, self-mutilation, and self-injury.
+These methods of self-harm include cutting the skin, headbanging, and burning among others.

 Self-harming may also include punching or hitting oneself, inserting objects into one or more body cavities, purposefully breaking bones or otherwise injuring themselves and drinking or ingesting dangerous or harmful substances such as bleach or some type of soap/detergent.

 Why Do People Practice Self-Harming Behaviors?